Paul reassures the Thessalonians regarding the participation of dead saints in the arrival of Jesus from heaven – 1 Thessalonians 4:13-18.

 love, and attend to their own business.
 In such ways, they will become proper

-witnesses of the gospel to the outside community.
+witnesses of the Gospel to the surrounding community.

 In the second half, he reassures

-the church about the full participation of dead saints in the ‘parousia’
+the Assembly about the full participation of dead saints in the ‘Parousia’

 with the Lord forevermore.”
-Paul’s words are meant to comfort the Thessalonians.
+Paul’s words are meant to comfort the congregation.

 return of Jesus.
 Believers achieve holiness by proper conduct, exercising